kubernetes/kubernetes/docs/getting-started-guides/juju/user-glossary.md

 relations it `provides` and what relations that it can connect with `requires` Relations are a bi-directional communication pipeline, written declaratively in charms in a 'provides' and 'requires' stanza.
-These relational interfaces dictate how Service s interact with one another.
+These relational interfaces dictate how Services interact with one another.

 ##### Repository
 A location where multiple Charms are stored.
 Repositories may be as simple as